cpwr-devops/DevOps-Examples-Doc/docs/guidelines/ispw/Git to ISPW Integration - The ISPW YAML Configuration File.md

 The YAML configuration file **must** contain the following ISPW property settings:

 - host - The host name or IP address of the ISPW communications interface (CI) task.
+Compuware recommends using the fully qualified domain name when specifying the host.
 - port - The port number for the communications interface (CI) task.
 - stream - A 2- to 8-character code that defines the application structure with which the application is associated.
 - application - A 4-character application ID.